 Of course, even reputable firms have occasional disgruntled customers, so traders should look for a pattern of excessive complaints and pay attention to the reasons for those complaints.

 Traders can learn a lot about a broker by reading and researching the firm’s website before they open an account.
 Brokerage firms that provide detailed information about margin requirements, leverage, products offered for trading, lot sizes and trading platforms are more likely to be reputable than firms that offer vague or scant information.

 In particular, traders should look for specific information segmented by product type.
 This page, for example, breaks out minimum spreads, average spreads and margin requirements for each individual currency pair offered for trading.
 If a firm is reputable, it should be willing to share detailed and transparent cost information so traders can compare it with other brokers.

 Reputable firms also generally provide one or more physical addresses and several methods and times for contacting customer service.
 Of course, a detailed website is no substitute for regulation, but it offers another level of comfort to traders.

 Use Common Sense to Avoid Fraud

-Avoiding fraudulent online brokers is ultimately about using common sense.
+Avoiding fraudulent CFD brokers is ultimately about using common sense.
 If something doesn’t seem right, then it probably isn’t.
 Here are a few more tips that an online broker might not be legitimate: